On the Detection of Supermassive Primordial Stars. II. Blue Supergiants: Blue Supermassive Stars

 \subsection{Reprocessed Spectra}

 We show Cloudy spectra for the two stars after absorption and re-emission by their accretion envelopes in the bottom row of Figure~\ref{fig:bspec}.
 The ionizing UV fluxes of the 0.1 and 1.0 \Ms\ yr$^{-1}$ stars are trapped at radii of 0.033 pc and 0.02 pc in our Cloudy models.
 These are the resolution limits of the Enzo model at 0.238 and 1.738 Myr, so as expected the strong inflows quench the ionizing UV of both stars.
 Strong continuum absorption due to ionisation of neutral H is evident below 912 \AA, with additional steps in absorption at 504 \AA\ and 227 \AA\ due to the ionisation of He I and He II, respectively.
 These features are stronger with the 0.1 \Ms\ yr$^{-1}$ star than the \Ms\ yr$^{-1}$ star because its envelope has collapsed to higher central densities by 1.786 Myr.
-The dips from 1216 \AA\ to $\sim$ 3000 \AA\ are due to H$^-$ bound-free opacity.
 Strong H$\alpha$ and Paschen absorption lines are visible at 6560 \AA, 12800 \AA, and 18800 \AA.
 Most absorption blueward of the Lyman limit is re-emitted as the continuum and numerous lines at wavelengths above 5000 \AA.

 In contrast to the red stars in \citet{sur18a}, absorption and re-emission by the accretion envelopes of blue stars do not enhance their spectra in most of the bands that would be redshifted into the NIR today.
 A potential exception is Ly$\alpha$: in contrast to red SMSs, both spectra exhibit very strong Ly$\alpha$ emission lines that are pumped by the much higher UV fluxes of the blue stars.
 Although these lines are strong it is not clear how much of this Ly$\alpha$ flux would be observed in the NIR today, for two reasons.
 First, many of the Ly$\alpha$ photons would be resonantly scattered into a halo of large radius but low surface brightness, so the star might not appear to be a strong point source of this flux.
 Second, repeated resonant scatterings broaden the line over time so some of the flux in principle could fall outside a given filter after being redshifted into the NIR today.
 This is not expected to be a large effect because the Ly$\alpha$ photons are only scattered at most $\sim$ 3\% from line center before their optical depth in the wings falls below unity and they stream freely through the universe \citep{aaron15}.
 If the maximum displacement of the photon from line center is 0.03$\lambda_0$ $=$ 36 \AA\ in the rest frame it would be $\sim$ 0.04 $\mu$m for a $z =$ 10 SMS, or about an order of magnitude smaller than the typical width of {\em JWST} wide band NIR filters.
 A detailed treatment of Ly$\alpha$ radiative transfer in the primordial IGM is beyond the scope of this paper so we calculate AB magnitudes for the stars with and without the Ly$\alpha$ line as upper and lower limits.